jeffreykegler/old_kollos/notes/design/precedenced.md

 precedenced rules for the KIR.
 Kollos's precedenced rules are what are called in Marpa::R2 "prioritized rules".
-The change in names is because the term "priority" is already heavily overloaded in the Marpa context, and in general.
+The term "priority" is very heavily overloaded in the Marpa context, and in general, so Jeffrey changed the name.

 It is assumed the reader is familiar with Marpa::R2's prioritized rules.
 A reader who is rusty should glance at one of the examples in the Marpa::R2 synopses.

+In this document,
-In this document we will ignore actions and adverbs.
+we will mostly ignore actions and adverbs.
 Without those,
-a precedenced rule, consists of a LHS, and two or more RHS alternatives.
+a precedenced rule consists of a LHS, and two or more RHS alternatives.
 At least two of these RHS alternatives should be at different precedences.
-If all the RHS alternatives are at a single the rule, from the point of view of this document, should be treated as a special case.
 The rewrite outlined in this document should *not* be applied to a rule, if all of its alternatives are at a single precedence.
+Instead, rules with a single precedence should be handled as a simpler special case.

 ## Numbering the precedences